-- A brief summary of Site history and investigative activities performed; - A summary of contaminants identified during the Remedial Investigation (RI); - A description of Interim Remedial Measures (IRMs) performed; - Remedial Action Goals for cleanup of the Site; - Evaluation of remedial technology alternatives with regard to effectiveness, practicality of implementation, cost effectiveness and other factors.
-The analysis was based on conditions as they existed before implementation of the IRMs but the recommendations take into account the IRMs already completed to address RAOCs-1, 2, and 3; - Recommendations for preferred remedies; and - A Remedial Action Work Plan for implementation of the remedies recommended but not already performed as part of the IRMs.
+- A brief summary of Site history and investigative activities performed; - A summary of contaminants identified during the Remedial Investigation (RI); - A description of Interim Remedial Measures (IRMs) performed; - Remedial Action Goals and the proposed BCP Cleanup Track for cleanup of the Site; - Evaluation of remedial technology alternatives with regard to effectiveness, practicality of implementation, cost effectiveness and other factors.
+The analysis was based on conditions as they existed before implementation of the IRMs but the recommendations take into account the IRMs already completed to address RAOCs-1, 2, and 3; - Recommendations for preferred remedies; and - A Remedial Action Work Plan summarizing final remedial actions and additional preparation of the site for potential sale not already performed as part of the IRMs.